Rodrigo Chaves Robles: 2022 Costa Rican general election

+Parallel Campaign Financing Scheme Investigation

+During his presidential campaign, Chaves came under scrutiny for using a private trust to finance his campaign, which may be illegal under Costa Rican legislation, as it requires campaign funds to be managed through the bank accounts of political parties.
+Consequently, this raised multiple questions about the transparency and legality of his presidential campaign.
+This controversy has led to frequent clashes with the press, which he has accused of bias and of trying to sabotage his candidacy.
+The controversy intensified when it was revealed that the Costa Rican Attorney General's Office had launched an investigation into the origin and use of these funds.
+In June 2025, the Attorney General's Office formally accused Chaves and other leading politicians of illegal campaign financing and requested the Supreme Court to lift his presidential immunity from prosecution.

 Presidency

 Chaves took office on 8 May 2022 and became the 49th president of Costa Rica.
+He was sworn in with a Bible in his hand and stated in his inaugural speech that "the fear of God is the basis of a ruler's wisdom."

+Abortion

+On 15 October 2025, Chaves Robles restricted abortion in the country only to life-threatening cases for the mother.
+He had promised earlier that month to take such action during a conference at an Evangelical Alliance meeting.

-Cyber attack on Costa Rican government
+Cyber attack on the Costa Rican government

 After a month - starting on April 17 - of crippling ransomware attacks against the former government and its replacement, newly-elected President Chaves declared a state of emergency, in order to deal with the cyber attacks.
-The declaration said the attacks were "unprecedented in the country" and that it interrupted the country's tax collection and exposed citizens’ personal information.
+The declaration said the attacks were "unprecedented in the country" and that they interrupted the country's tax collection and exposed citizens’ personal information.
 Leon Weinstok, the director of the Costa Rica office of the law firm BLP, who specializes in cybersecurity law, said the attacks had severely affected the country's ability to function.
 The Russian-speaking Conti gang had claimed responsibility for the cyber attacks.
-The US state department had in response offered a $10m reward for information leading to the identification or location of Conti leaders.
+The US state department had, in response, offered a $10 million reward for information leading to the identification or location of Conti leaders.

 COVID-19 policies

 Chaves eliminated pandemic-related obligatory use of masks in public spaces and issued a decree that urged public institutions not to sanction officials who had not been vaccinated against COVID-19, reversing his predecessor's policy.
 He also promised there would be an investigation into the contracts signed by the previous government.